Skip to Main Content

 If you have private student loans, you'll have made an agreement to pay your loans under a specific repayment plan when you borrowed.
 For example, you might have agreed to take a loan with a five-, seven-, 10-, or 15-year repayment time.
 Once you've taken out your private student loan, you must stick with your repayment schedule and typically can't change it.

 If you have federal student loans, you’ll need to choose from one of several different repayment plans offered by the government (more details on them below).
-You can change your repayment plan anytime after payments start, but you’ll need to let your servicer know, as this will determine the amount of your monthly payment.
+You can change your repayment plan anytime after payments start, but you’ll need to let your servicer know.

 4. Make your first payment through your online portal